 - There will be one midterm exam and a comprehensive final. - The midterm exam will be in-person and taken during regular class period.
-If you are unable to attend class on the day of the midterm due to quarantine/illness, please let me know and I can make accommodations. - The final exam will be a take-home exam and due by upload to a D2L dropbox.
+If you are unable to attend class on the day of the midterm due to illness or an emergency, please let me know as soon as possible. - The final exam will be a take-home exam and due by upload to a D2L dropbox.
 You will have roughly one week to complete the exam. - Make-up exams will not be given unless the student informs, and has a come to a written agreement with, the instructor regarding the absence no later than the day before the exam day.
 The student is responsible for scheduling their make-up exam.